-Washing dishes facing the kitchen window, the Deaf mother smiled as she listened to the running feet of her five-year-old girl running around in circle in the kitchen.
+Washing dishes facing the kitchen window, a Deaf mother smiled as she listened to the running feet of her five-year-old girl running around in circle in the kitchen.
 Or, as soon as someone slammed the door downstairs, she knew someone had departed.
-But, she is profoundly Deaf without any hearing devices.
+But, she is profoundly Deaf without any hearing devices nor hearing.
 How?
+Vibration.

 Hearing people typically believe that it is unimaginable to live without sound that they think they could not live without hearing.
 Deaf people shrug off that life is perfectly fine without those sounds.
 Below are experiences of what it is like to live with visual cues and vibration-based sounds.